-(a) Regular and temporary employees shall earn sick leave entitlement at a rate of one and one-half (11⁄2) days per month of service, to a maximum of eighteen (18) days per year.
-Part-time employees and ten (10)-month employees shall earn entitlement on a pro rata basis.
-Unused and accumulated annual entitlement shall be recorded in total hours and be carried forward from year to year.

-(b) Sick leave shall not be earned during unpaid leave of absence or layoff.
-Annual sick leave shall be credited to a regular employee at September of each year.

-(c) Sick leave entitlement used but not earned prior to termination shall be recovered by the Employer on termination.
-The Employer may request a report from a qualified medical practitioner for leave periods which exceed three (3) days.
+- (a) Regular and temporary employees shall earn sick leave entitlement at a rate of one and one half days per month of service, to a maximum of 18 days per year.
+Part-time employees and 10 month employees shall earn entitlement on a pro rata basis.
+Unused and accumulated annual entitlement shall be recorded in total hours and be carried forward from year to year. - (b) Sick leave shall not be earned during unpaid leave of absence or layoff.
+Annual sick leave shall be credited to a regular employee at September of each year. - (c) Sick leave entitlement used but not earned prior to termination shall be recovered by the Employer on termination.
+The Employer may request a report from a qualified medical practitioner for leave periods which exceed three days. - (d) Casual employees will be entitled to sick leave upon their qualification for sick leave per the Employment Standards Act.